 Comparison to Alternatives

-Smarty will be a SIM-only mobile network so you’ll need to provide your own handset to use with the service.
-You can use any 3G or 4G smartphone providing it’s unlocked (this could either be an existing smartphone or it could be a new SIM-free smartphone).
+Smarty is a SIM-only mobile network so you’ll need to provide your own handset to use with the service.
+You can use any 3G or 4G smartphone providing it’s unlocked (this can either be your existing smartphone or you can buy a new SIM-free smartphone).

 If you’re currently using your smartphone on another mobile network, it’s possible you may need to unlock it before you can use it on Smarty.
 For more information, see our guides on unlocking an iPhone and unlocking a Samsung Galaxy smartphone.

 If you’re buying a new unlocked smartphone, there are a number of retailers where you can buy a SIM-free and unlocked smartphone.
-Our current recommendation is to buy a Moto G (this is a fantastic mid-range handset available from around £150).
+Our current recommendation is to buy a Moto G (this is a fantastic mid-range handset available from around £150 unlocked).